konrad-kruczynski/rstcompletion/README.rst

 * Completion on titles/subtitles.
 For example write *Blah*, press **ENTER**, then write `-`, completion will be proposed.
 * Auto-adjusting title/subtitle underline.
 Just edit formerly completed *Blah*.
 * Bullet list edition help.
 When you create the first bullet list entry, pressing **ENTER** will move you to the new, auto-inserted entry.
 Also works with multi-level bullet lists and keeps the proper indent.
+Also when you hit double **ENTER**, the bullet list will be smartly finished.

 Need a feature, found a bug?
 ----------------------------